 Jasper, I am beginning to suspect that you and Cal are purposely misunderstanding me!

-There was so much innuendo and so many condescending value judgments in the article as written that I couldn’t even follow most of it.
 Crop rotation is encouraged in the book of Genesis.
 Or maybe Deuteronomy, I don’t remember.
-Agribusiness isn’t keeping secrets.
+Agribusiness isn’t keeping terrible secrets.
 Midwestern farmers are NOT the intellectual simpletons that the article seemed to imply.
 Even small farms need to know how to hedge in physical commodity markets, as well as care for their livestock and let their fields lay fallow, in rotation.

 — Keith Good (@FarmPolicy) March 24, 2014